How to program Arduino Pro Mini

 Step 4

 Now, select board and port.
-After, upload this code to the Pro Mini board.
-(Press the reset button on the pro-mini board once while the program is uploading) Now if you want you can remove the TTL converter from the Pro-mini board and give it a separate 5v power supply for the pro-mini board and test the program we uploaded.
+After that, upload this code to the Pro Mini board.
+(Press the reset button on the pro-mini board once while the program is uploading) Once the upload is complete, you can disconnect the TTL converter from the Pro Mini and provide a separate 5V power supply to the Pro Mini.
+You can now test the program that was uploaded.